Process modelling fundamentals

 Business process analysis is a systematic approach to examining and evaluating an organisation's processes to identify areas for improvement, optimise workflows, and enhance overall efficiency and effectiveness.

-The key features that characterise business process analysis in determining process flows are but are not limited to, the following:
+The key features that characterise business process analysis in determining process flows are but are not limited to:

 Documentation of existing processes